ILDaviz/bavard/DOC.md

 To avoid the N+1 problem, load relationships in advance:

 > [!WARNING]
-> Only one level of nested posts is allowed.
+> Only one level of nested relations is allowed.

 ```dart
 final users = await User().query()